#1 Ranked Children’s Hospital by U.S. News & World Report

-Depending upon the type of OCD, your child's age and other factors, the doctor may recommend surgery to:
+If your child's osteochondritis dissecans doesn't heal on its own, and the joint becomes painful, stiff or locked, surgery may be needed.
+Depending on the type of osteochondritis dissecans, your child's age and other factors, the doctor may recommend a surgery to:

-But your child's doctor may recommend lifestyle changes for him if he has joint changes, such as arthritis or instability, that couldn't be corrected (even with surgery).
+It's important for your child to stay involved in some form of fitness to ensure continued physical health and well-being.
+The doctor may recommend lifestyle changes if there are joint changes, such as arthritis or instability, that couldn’t be corrected.

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”